Paper Chan's Little Guide to Minecraft Server Optimization!

 water_ambient: -1

-In the above example, by having a lower monster value in resource_world, you just made the resource world a bit safer for miners and also reduced the overhead on the server by not keeping the spawn chunks loaded because they are not actively being used.
+In the above example, by having a lower monster value in resource_world, you have made the resource world a bit safer for miners and also reduced the overhead on the server by not keeping the spawn chunks loaded as they are not actively being used.

-With some clever uses of per-world configs, you can save on server resources while keeping an optimal gameplay experience for your players.
+💡 With some clever use of per-world configs, you can save on server resources while keeping an optimal gameplay experience for your players.

 Paper uses proper category names here as opposed to old Bukkit names for the categories.